tmassoni13/Circuit-Board-AI/README.md

 Python install, checks that expected UI markers exist, and restarts the axis bridge and UI server.

-After the update, open the desktop icon named `PCB Inline Inspector`.
+After the update, open the desktop icon named `PCB AI`.
 The UI server sends no-cache headers and the launcher uses a cache-busted URL so the browser does not keep showing the old interface.
 If Chromium is still stuck,
 reboot: